jmford2/Covid19-NP-Swab/README.md

 <a name="approaches"></a>
-## Approaches
+## Manufacturing approaches

+**We believe the best use of resources is to be creative around copying the template, not redesigning swabs.**

-- 3D printing a shaft, and attaching flock material via adhesive
+- 3D print a shaft, and attaching flock material via adhesive

-- 3D printing a shaft with enough definition---either "nubs" along the surface or bristles---to gather secretion from the nasopharynx.
+- 3D print a shaft with enough definition---either "nubs" along the surface or bristles---to gather secretion from the nasopharynx.

 For more detail on ideas not yet investigated, including repurposing unrelated items like cosmetics applicators, or using other items common in labs, see [Other Approaches](Other_Docs/Repurposing_Approach.md)

-### Manufacturing: 3D-printed Shaft + Adhesive + Swab
+### 3D-print shaft + adhesive + swab

-The following may be the simplest high-throughput approach:

 - 3D print a wand with the appropriate form factor (e.g. see the picture above and the .stl files)
 - dip bulb in adhesive (we are working on appropriate adhesives)